Temitope5/SQL_Projects/Dany's Dinner/Danys_Diner_readme.md

 | B           | ramen        |  2   |
 | C           | ramen        |  3   |

-- Customer A and C's favourite item is ramen.
+- Based on the analysis, both Customer A and Customer C's favorite item is ramen.
-- Customer B enjoys all items on the menu.
-He/she is a true foodie, sounds like me!
+- On the other hand, Customer B seems to enjoy all items on the menu

 ***